tushortz/wildlife/README.md

 #### Sublime linter support

-It has four options to choose from namely:
+It has five options to choose from.

 See <a href="https://github.com/tushortz/Wildlife-gutter-theme"> Wildlife Gutter theme for screenshots.</a>